Kidev/EchoWiki/README.md

 Moderators can edit wiki pages directly inside the app.
 The **Edit page** button lives on the [breadcrumb bar](#breadcrumb-navigation) (right side); it collapses to a pen icon when space is tight and follows the breadcrumb's visibility.
 Clicking it opens the editor, where the Markdown source sits next to a live preview that updates as you type.
 From the collapsed inline view the same button pops the app out to the expanded editor.

+The source pane has **syntax highlighting** for EchoWiki's Markdown dialect: headings, links, blockquotes, list markers, `:::` block fences and phase separators, `echo://` links, and `key=value` block params are all colored as you type (the same highlighter colors the read-only **Source** review panes).
+A **Scroll lock** toggle above the source, on by default, keeps the two panes aligned: it anchors them on matching headings so the source follows the preview (and vice-versa) to the same section rather than yoking the scrollbars by raw proportion.
+Toggle it off to scroll each pane independently.

 An **Insert** toolbar above the editor builds the trickier syntax for you: dialogs for inserting an image (with an asset picker and an inline emoji-size mode), an interactive 3D model, an infobox, a layered scene, a frame-by-frame or moving animation, and `:::def` path aliases, plus quick buttons for centered text, bold, italic, inline code, and a table template.

 Saving requires a short description of the change (at least 10 characters).
 When collaborative mode and voting are both enabled, the save dialog shows a "Bypass public vote" checkbox, unchecked by default: leaving it unchecked sends the edit through the suggestion and voting flow, while checking it writes straight to the wiki without a vote post.